 Don’t be Afraid to Ask: “Could it be Sepsis?”

 Unfortunately, as sepsis normally occurs as the result of another infection, the symptoms can be masked.
-You may even be in hospital at the time of the illness, but medical professionals are often treating the original symptoms, so you are encouraged to ask if it is sepsis to see if they have ruled that out already.
+You may even be in hospital at the time of the illness, but medical professionals are often treating the original symptoms, so you are encouraged to ask if it is sepsis to see if they have ruled out that diagnosis already.
 We have seen many clients lose limbs, suffer from organ failure, loss of movement or feeling in limbs, fingers and toes, and sometimes loss of life.
 The effects always feel more tragic when it is as a result of a common infection, something that can be quite easily treated if caught at the right time.

 Can we Help You?